-Because battery life and notebook performance are so important to today's worker, we conducted a range of tests to compare the Dell Latitude E5430 and the HP ProBook 4440s.
+Battery life, performance, and durability are all extremely important to today's users of notebook systems.
+Running out of juice when you're on the go, having to wait for your system to perform everyday tasks, and risking downtime and data loss should your notebook accidentally fall-none of these is acceptable.
+We performed a range of tests to compare the Dell Latitude E6430 and the HP EliteBook 8470p in these areas.
 We conducted every test three times and present the results for the median run of each test.